 Before operation, the variable speed blower must be configured to match the unit with the system, climatic conditions, and other system options.
-With the blower installed and configured properly, the furnace will gradually change speed in response to changes in system variables such as thermostat settings, duct static, filters, etc. The variable speed blower is configured by setting the 6 switches located on the motor control board as described below:
+With the blower installed and configured properly, the furnace will gradually change speed in response to changes in system variables such as thermostat settings, duct static, filters, etc. The variable speed blower is configured by setting the heat, cool, and adjust jumpers located on the ignition control board as described below.
+See Figure 11B (page 28).